Coronavirus Employees' Help

 If you can't find a lounge you're looking for via these links it's best to check directly with the airport you're visiting.

 Children are allowed in many lounges, though check first.
 Under-twos are usually free; older children are charged a discounted rate.

 The lounges aren't usually up to the same standard as the airline ones, but some come close.
-The No1 Lounge at Heathrow Terminal 3 has showers and prosecco included in the entry cost.
+The No1 Lounge at Heathrow Terminal 3 has showers and most alcoholic drinks included in the entry cost.
 There's a spa and 'pod' bedrooms but you need to pay extra for them.

 We've detailed a sample of what facilities you can expect at the following lounges, and what the basic entry price is.
 All include charging points, Wi-Fi and seating.